Galeria-Kaufhof/web-eventsourcing/draft-kiessling-web-eventsourcing-00.md

 PATCH, DELETE, POST.

-Consumers of `http-equiv`-typed events MUST process the event in the same way as they would process an HTTP request equivalent to the event part and HTTP method.
+Consumers of `http-equiv`-typed events MUST process the event in the same way as they would process an HTTP request equivalent to the given event part, HTTP method and a target resource identified by the about-Link.

     Event-Type: http-equiv=PUT